Mohammad-Alhaj/reading-notes/read-4/databaseModling.md

 ### ***Scalability***

-- the SQL databases are verticaly scalable you can scalale by increas the CPU and RAN SSD on a single server
+- the SQL databases are vertically scalable you can scalable by increasing the CPU and RAN SSD on a single server

 ### ***For high transational***

-- the SQL datatbase it's best for fit heavy transational application and it's more stable
+- the SQL database it's best for fit heavy transactional applications and it's more stable

 <br></br>